nextgis/docs_ngmobile/source/ngw_integration.rst

 1. Open Layers tree panel (item 1 in :numref:`ngmobile_main_activity_pic_1`).
 2. Then tap on "Add geodata" button (item 4 in :numref:`ngmobile_layer_tree_pic`).
 3. Select “Add from Web GIS” (:numref:`ngmobile_the_menu_button_Add_data_pic`)
-4. In opened dialogue select Web GIS (:numref:`ngmobile_add_entry1_pic`).
+4. In the opened dialog select Web GIS (:numref:`ngmobile_add_entry1_pic`).
-5. The dialog of layer selection for importing geodata from your Web GIS to NextGIS Mobile will open.
-If you have only one Web GIS, the dialog of layer selection for importing geodata from your Web GIS to NextGIS Mobile will open immediately after tapping  “Add from Web GIS” button.
+5. The list of files of your Web GIS will open.
+If you have only one Web GIS added to the app, this dialog will open immediately after tapping “Add from Web GIS” button.

 .. _ngmobile_create_a_connection_to_nextgis_web: